sherpal/oh-hell-card-game/README.md

 - add a "card viewer", to help people for which the cards would be too small
 - allow to save and load games
 - when it is the 1 card deal, show a decoy card to click on when it's your turn
+- drag cards on the table instead of clicking on them in order to play them (?)
 - in game chat